 Five times throughout the term, we will have an in-class activity assignment during lecture.
 Activity assignments involve in-class responses to either videos, written scenarios, in-class experiments, or group discussions centered around a specific topic that we cover in a given week in lecture.
-The purpose of these assignments is to give you hands-on practice in applying some of the concepts that we cover in lecture.
-No preparation is required, and each Activity Assignment is due at the end of class that day.
-Each assignment is worth 5 points, however, I will drop your lowest activity so that only four activities (20 points total) will count toward your final grade.
-Note that since activities are based on inclass/group activities that cannot be replicated outside the classroom, they cannot be made up.
-However, since one activity will be dropped, if you miss one it will not negatively affect your grade in the course.
+The purpose of activity assignments is to give you hands-on practice in applying some of the concepts that we cover in lecture.
+No preparation is required, and each activity assignment is due at the end of class that day.
+Each assignment is worth 5 points, however, one activity will be dropped so that only four activities (20 points total) will count toward your final grade (i.e., if you miss one activity it will not negatively affect your grade in the course, as it will be the one that is dropped).
+If you miss two or more activities, you will have the option to make up one of the missed activities (note that this will entail an alternative assignment, as activities are based on in-class/group activities that cannot be replicated outside the classroom.
+Please see the instructor if you would like additional information on making up an activity assignment).